 Be aware of how the news makes you feel.
 The World Health Organization advises us to “Get the facts” but “minimise news that causes you to feel anxious or distressed,” and “find opportunities to amplify positive and hopeful stories.”

-Constant news reports and commentary can become totally compelling – but if the news makes you anxious, see Lis Allen’s advice here to reduce the number of times a day you watch it and don’t watch it after 6pm or first thing in the morning.
-Try doing some exercises afterwards to release tension in your body.
-Exercise dissipates the adrenaline that builds up in stressful situations and leaves us feeling with a sense of achievement and control.
+If the news makes you anxious, see Lis Allen’s advice here to reduce the number of times a day you watch it and don’t watch it after 6pm or first thing in the morning.
+Try doing some exercises afterwards to release tension in your body and dissipate the adrenaline that builds up in stressful situations and leaves us feeling without a sense of achievement and control.

 Support for Young People

-This free booklet to helps children understand what is going on and deal with their emotions about the situation: Click here to download the booklet pdfs to print at home.
+Free downloadable booklet to help children understand what is going on and deal with their emotions about the situation.

 Support for Adults

-Psychologist Linda K Berkeley explains how to reduce the fear response which suppresses the immune system.
+Psychologist Linda K Berkeley on how to reduce the fear response which suppresses the immune system.

-Thatcham therapist Rob Donnelly is offering a free 45 – 60 minute online session for anyone struggling with anxiety.
+Thatcham therapist Rob Donnelly offers a free online session for anyone struggling with anxiety.

 How to Stay as Well as Possible